GwendolyneFreddy/Infinity-Animations/README.md

 Modders who wish to make their mods compatible with IA are strongly recommended to read the <a href="">Note for modders</a> which guides them through each step of accomplishing particular modding tasks without breaking compatibility.

+##

+#### Installation Order

->Although it is not required for the 1pp mod to function properly, TOB players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Although it is not required for the 1pp mod to function properly, TOB players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

 **Start a new game** after installing this mod, or use the "Saved Game Animation Fixer" component if you're reluctant to do that.</br>
 <div align="right"><a href="#top">Back to top</a></div>